gmberton/CosPlace/README.md

 Or you can download all models at once at [this link](https://drive.google.com/drive/folders/1WzSLnv05FLm-XqP5DxR5nXaaixH23uvV?usp=sharing)

 ## Issues
-If you questions regarding our code or dataset, feel free to open an issue or send an email to berton.gabri@gmail.com
+If you have any questions regarding our code or dataset, feel free to open an issue or send an email to berton.gabri@gmail.com

 ## Acknowledgements
 Parts of this repo are inspired by the following repositories: